 Beatrix "Bodlar" Leben

 Born May 27th, 1982 to an artist and a writer in American Fork Utah.
-Her family moved to Arizona, then Connecticut, then back to Utah, and finally landed in Las Vegas, Nevada.
+Her family moved to Arizona, then Connecticut, then back to Utah, and finally landed in what she considers her home town; Las Vegas, Nevada.

 1990: At the age of 8 Bodlar painted her first of her abstract paper pieces using a Pilot 15mm marker on construction paper.
 She was fascinated by the large markers her father had left over from another project and took them unprompted and had a deep need to make paintings with them.
 Her mother was so impressed with the pieces she had them framed to hang in their home.

 1993: Bodlar and her family relocates to Las Vegas, NV.

 1994: Interior designer Valerie Ferrari discovers the original paintings hung in Bodlar’s parent’s home.
 She inquires with her parents about the artist, which turns out to be the 12 year old Bodlar.
 She comissions 20 pieces for use in a riverboat casino cafe in Tennessee anyway.
 Bodlar successfully delivers her first commission at the age of 12.